 What is possible?
 Hiking is now an essential part of Margot's own fitness.
 She enjoys 60-90 minute hikes, 2-3 times per week.
 She hikes with us, with other caregivers, and now with school staff.
 It has preserved our sanity during the COVID pandemic: she has hiked once or twice a day, 1 1/2 or 2 miles at a time, and now even helps us to clear debris from trails we help to manage.
 We are looking forward to adding hiking to our repertoire of activities for our summer vacations, giving us even more options to break up long drives, and preserve a daily routine once we reach our destination.
 We are also looking forward to becoming even more adventurous, testing Margot on half-day excursions on even more varied terrain.
 And we are especially eager to pilot a program with schools and other community partners in our region, to introduce others like Margot to the wonders of hiking.

 Hiking can present special challenges to people with I/DD.
 Matching their needs and preferences to different kinds of trails can help hiking planners and partners to find the perfect hike.

 How can I find trails now?

 How many trails appropriate for a beginning hiker are within an easy drive?
 A detailed inventory of hikes in our own region reveals just how overwhelming these choices are for beginner hikers.

 While the criteria and the costs of creating accessible trails are very well understood, the criteria and costs for creating other trails of varying levels of difficulty are much less certain.

-Progressive access uses data to guide planners in selecting regular 60 minute hikes that are calibrated to gradually build the capabilities of hikers to take on more and more challenging trails.
+Progressive access uses data to guide planners in selecting hikes over multiple stages, carefully calibrated to gradually build the capabilities of hikers to take on more and more challenging trails.

 Building a hiking community!